jaybhai2/Scala/install_sbt/readme.md

 sbt run helloWorld.scala

-// this is the simpliest way to run scala, if you want jar file to be created you need to follow file sturecture and than do 'sbt run'
+// this is the simpliest way to run scala, if you want jar file to be created you need to follow file sturecture and than do 'sbt run package' to compile